TheeKingZa/AirBnB_clone_v2/README.md

 			print(result)  # Output: 15
 	In this example, *numbers unpacks the elements of the list, and the add_numbers function receives them as separate arguments.

-When to Use *args
+	* When to Use *args
 		Use *args when you want to create functions that can accept a variable number of positional arguments.
-This is particularly useful in scenarios where the number of inputs may vary, and you want your function to be versatile.
+  		This is particularly useful in scenarios where the number of inputs may vary,
+    		and you want your function to be versatile.

 	Keep in mind that *args is a convention, and you could use any other name preceded by an asterisk, but sticking to this convention makes your code more readable and consistent with the Python community.

-python
-Copy code
+		pyCode;
 			def example_function(*custom_name):
 			    # Function logic here
 			    pass
 	In summary, *args allows you to work with an arbitrary number of positional arguments, making your functions more adaptable and versatile.

 [^](#need-to-know)